sharmamht19/Mini-SQL-Engine/README.md

 - Syntax follows given document standards, including spaces.
 - Users are responsible for deleting resultant tables.
 Overwriting isn't permitted.
 - No integer overflow for SUM operations.
+- Each page has a fixed size of 1024 Bytes.
+- Matrices are stored as 16x16 chunks in pages.
+- Commands follow the specified syntax and semantics for proper functioning.
+- Matrices are distinct by names.
+Overwriting isn't permitted.
+- Larger matrices are decomposed into smaller pages and retrieved accordingly for operations.

 ### Learnings